Skip to content

 Diminishing returns For simple one-step tasks, critic overhead exceeds the value of catching errors

 A high-accuracy critic is not automatically a net-positive intervention.
-Vasudev et al. (2026) report that a critic with strong offline accuracy (AUROC 0.94) can still induce a 26-percentage-point collapse on one model while leaving another near-unchanged, because interventions face a disruption–recovery tradeoff — recovering failing trajectories while also disrupting trajectories that would have succeeded.
-Validate the critic on a sample of representative tasks before deploying it on a high-success-rate workload; if the critic disrupts more than it recovers, gate or disable it.
+Vasudev et al. (2026) report that a critic with strong offline accuracy (AUROC 0.94) can still cause a 26-percentage-point collapse on one model while leaving another near-unchanged.
+Interventions face a disruption-recovery tradeoff: they recover failing trajectories, but they also disrupt trajectories that would have succeeded.
+Validate the critic on a sample of representative tasks before you deploy it on a high-success-rate workload.
+If the critic disrupts more than it recovers, gate or disable it.

 A separate theoretical result bounds the upside.
-Ao, Gao, and Simchi-Levi (2026) show that any delegated planner-plus-critic network is decision-theoretically dominated by a centralized Bayes decision-maker with the same information access — language-based handoff between agents is a lossy channel.
-A critic adds value only when it brings information the planner lacked, not when it merely re-reads the same context with the same model family.
+Ao, Gao, and Simchi-Levi (2026) show that any delegated planner-plus-critic network is decision-theoretically dominated by a centralized Bayes decision-maker with the same information access.
+Language-based handoff between agents is a lossy channel.
+A critic adds value only when it brings information the planner lacked, not when it re-reads the same context with the same model family.
 Pair the critic with a different model and a structured rubric the planner did not see at plan time.

 Example